Verbal Irony Definition

-- soft like concrete
+- soft as concrete

-- clear like mud
+- clear as mud

-- pleasant like a root canal
+- pleasant as a root canal

-- relaxed like a coiled rattlesnake
+- relaxed as a coiled rattlesnake

 The irony can be discovered by examining the original nature of the objects involved.
 Mud is opaque, concrete is hard, and root canal surgeries are painful.

 Verbal ironies are common in daily conversations and come out as the most ordinary form of irony, which is sarcasm.
 You just walk past a woman whose milk has just spilt over and she exclaims “Oh that was great!”
 This form of irony is the simplest and only involves equating two individuals talking to each other.
 It does not require third parties to be qualified.

 Verbal irony relies on timing to achieve their effect.
 If the ironic statement comes too early or too late in the conversation, is not suited to the circumstances, or is spoken with incorrect tone, it will only serve to confuse the other person or may just be considered offensive.
 Keep in mind that while all sarcasm is rooted in irony, not all verbal irony is sarcasm.